Coppock Curve Analysis and Coppock Curve Signals

 This indicator was used for technical analysis of Stocks and Commodities in the beginning but was later used to trade Forex.

-The principle behind this is the psychology of trading, based on the theory that human habit is predictable.
-And price movement always oscillates in a zigzag manner.
+The principle behind this is the psychology of trading, based on the theory that human habit-is predictable.
+And the price movement always moves in a zigzag manner.

 The principle of adaptation-levels applies to how price reacts at certain levels, stocks & currency prices will react in the same way or setup as those observed historically.